EmpPowiUDE/NovalandGuide/docs/source/installation.rst

 oTree.zip
 ==================

-Once everything is installed, if you are collaborating with others and want to share projects with each other, you can use otree.zip files. otree.zip files are compressed files that contain all the files and folders necessary to transport or share an oTree project more easily.
+Once everything is installed, if you are collaborating with others and want to share projects with each other, you can use .otreezip files.
+.otreezip files are compressed files that contain all the files and folders necessary to transport or share an oTree project easily.
 They allow you to package your entire project into a single file that can be easily transferred to another computer or shared with others.

 Create a oTree.zip